 The National Veterinary Response Team (NVRT) provides assistance in identifying the need for veterinary services following major disasters, emergencies, public health or other events requiring Federal support and in assessing the extent of disruption to animal and public health infrastructures.
-(Office of the Assistant Secretary for Preparedness and Response, HHS (ASPR))
+(Office of the Assistant Secretary for Preparedness and Response (ASPR), HHS)

 IVIS website provides free (registration required) access to original, up-to-date publications, proceedings of veterinary meetings, short courses, continuing education, an international calendar of veterinary events, image collections and much more.

-Free full text of papers on a special issue (Volume 123, Number 3) focusing how public health and veterinary medicine interface to improve human health, animal health, and food safety.
-Copublished with the Journal of Veterinary Medical Education.
+This special issue (vol 123 iss 3) of Public Health Reports focuses on the important interface between public health and veterinary medicine for improving human health, animal health, and food safety.
+Co-published with the Journal of Veterinary Medical Education.
+(Public Health Reports)

-This journal indexed by PubMed covers international research and developments in veterinary epidemiology, animal disease prevention and control, and animal health economics.
+This journal indexed by PubMed covers international research and developments in veterinary epidemiology, animal disease prevention and control, animal health economics, and One Health.
 Read abstracts online for free-subscription required to access full text.